Dance House Helsinki

 Design team: Teemu Kurkela, Pia Ilonen (ILO architects), Harri Lindberg, Kati Murtola (ILO architects), Teemu Taskinen, Hannu Rytky, Salla Oikkonen, Marko Pulli, Reetta Aarnio, Anniina Koskela, Jarno Vesa, Edit Bajsz, Tatu Laakso, Asmo Jaaksi, Samuli Miettinen, Juha Mäki-Jyllilä, Noora Liesimaa, Paula Salonen

-Dance House is a new building located within a former 1940’s Cable Factory, the largest cultural center in Finland.
-The architecture takes its inspiration from dance, playing with illusions of lightness and heaviness.
-The building has a weightless quality with its two suspended steel elevations.
-One reflective and immaterial, the other robust with a rusted finish.
-The building’s industrial aesthetic also reads like a machine.
-The state-of-the-art black box theatres are its internal engine.
-A glazed courtyard will serve as an important shared public space for the Cable Factory as a whole.
-Dancers and performers will complete the architecture.
+Externally the new facades takes their inspiration from dance, playing with illusions of lightness and heaviness.
+One reflective and immaterial, another robust with a rusted finish and a third in motion, scattered with iconic steal discs.
+Internally the building’s industrial aesthetic reads like a machine, – the state-of-the-art black box theatres are its internal engine.
+The glazed courtyard/entrance foyer, and flexible performance space serves as an important shared public area for the Cable Factory as a whole.

 © Marc Goodwin